Tonwalter888/YTLitePlusEXTRA/README.md

 - YouSpeed (Change video speeds in video overlay)
 - YTABConfig (Configures A/B settings)
 - YouTimeStamp (Copy video URL from video overlay)
-- YouSlider (Customizes iOS YouTube video slider and scrubber)
+- YouSlider (Customizes video slider and scrubber)
 - And Much more...

 ## FAQ